evennia/evennia/docs/sphinx/source/wiki/UsingMUXAsAStandard.rst

 impossible without sacrificing the usability and utility of the codebase.
 In those cases, differences in implementation as well as command syntax is to be expected.
-Evennia is *not* MUX - we handle all underlying systems very differently and don't use SoftCode.
+Evennia is *not* MUX - we handle all underlying systems very differently and don't use `SoftCode <SoftCode.html>`_.
 The WWMD policy is only applied to the default commands, not to any other programming paradigms in the codebase.

 If you are an Evennia codebase developer, consider activating ``IMPORT_MUX_HELP`` in your ``settings.py`` file.
 This will import a